-Figure 4-125 Function with variable number of properties (points)
+Figure 4-132 Function with variable number of properties (points)

 Additionally users can change the double value of a leaf by double clicking on the Perturbation Function Tree openSF iteration of parameters has been previously based on the combination of all possible values.
-This approach results in an exponential increasing number of executions depending on the number of
+This approach results in an exponential increasing number of executions depending on the number of parameters being iterated and the number of parameter values (i.e. the iteration of two parameters with ten different values each one, involves one hundred executions !!)

-Figure 4-126 Editing a double value of the Perturbation Tree
+Figure 4-133 Editing a double value of the Perturbation Tree

-4.15.3.
+4.16.3.
 Perturbed execution modes